spark-jobserver/spark-jobserver/README.md

     DELETE /binaries/<appName>  - delete defined binary

 When POSTing new binaries, the content-type header must be set to one of the types supported by the subclasses of the `BinaryType` trait. e.g. "application/java-archive" or application/python-archive".
 If you are using curl command, then you must pass "-H 'Content-Type: application/python-archive'" or "-H 'Content-Type: application/java-archive'".

-### Jars (deprecated)

-    GET /jars                   - lists all the jars and the last upload timestamp POST /jars/<appName>        - uploads a new jar under <appName>

-These routes are kept for legacy purposes but are deprecated in favour of the /binaries routes

 ### Contexts